 Enhanced User Experience

 From the user’s perspective, there’s less hassle.
 Employees log in with their regular Okta credentials, with no separate Wi-Fi passwords or certificates to manage.
+Reliable wifi access is essential for productivity and seamless connectivity, especially in environments where users may lack cell signal or alternative wireless connectivity.
 Okta’s SSO ensures smooth access to cloud services after authentication, making network entry feel like part of the broader digital workplace experience.
+Windows devices are fully supported, including features like Okta Verify for passwordless sign-in and Windows Hello for biometric authentication.

 Operational Efficiency